Regularization Through Simultaneous Learning: A Case Study on Plant Classification: Experiments and Results

 In this work, models were implemented using the TensorFlow library and trained on an NVIDIA GeForce GTX TITAN X graphics card with 12GB of memory.
 The experiments utilized the feature extraction blocks of the InceptionV3 \cite{szegedy2016rethinking} and ResNet50 \cite{he2016deep} models, specifically their convolutional parts.
 The original dense layers were removed, and two new ones were added.
 The first dense layer employed 1024 neurons, while the second layer utilized 512 neurons directly connected to the classification layer.
 AdaGrad \cite{duchi2011adaptive} was chosen as the optimizer, with a learning rate of $1\times10^{-3}$.

 All models were pre-trained using the ImageNet dataset, and the weights of the dense layers were initialized with the Glorot Uniform technique \cite{glorot2010understanding}.
 The base model with InceptionV3 contained $24,397,484$ trainable parameters, whereas ResNet50 had $26,163,724$.
 The multi-group model increased by $513,000$ parameters, totaling $24,910,484$ for InceptionV3 and $26,676,724$ for ResNet50.
 When applicable, dropout was applied to the dense layers.
 In all experiments, the batch size was set to 32 images.
 For the multi-group model, half of the batch was filled with images from the target dataset and the other half with the auxiliary dataset.
-The hyperparameters $\alpha$ and $\beta$ were fixed at $1$ and the number of training epochs was established at $500$.
+The number of training epochs was established at $500$, and the hyperparameters vector is fixed in $\mathbf{h} = [\alpha, \beta, \lambda] = [1,1,\lambda]$.
+In Section~\ref{sec:hyperparameter}, the influence of the hyperparameters $\lambda$ is investigated on simulations.